jlandfried/PHP-Docker/README.md

 Debugging
 ---------
 The *-dev containers are intended for use in development environments only.
 They include several extra tools that are not appropriate for production sites.

+### Xdebug
-To enable xdebug, mount an .ini file as `/usr/local/etc/php/conf.d/xdebug.ini`
+To enable xdebug, mount an .ini file as `/usr/local/etc/php/conf.d/xdebug.ini`.
 Recommended configuration:

 ```ini
 xdebug.remote_enable=on